-The below is a general summary of the events and discussion at the July 2021 OKGIT meeting.
+The below is a general summary of the events and discussion at the January 2023 OKGIT meeting.
 It does not represent the official minutes, which will be distributed at a later date.

 After the approval of the November 2022 meeting’s minutes, Treasurer Andrew Ranson gave an update regarding the finances of the organization.
 During the financial report, Andrew informed the OKGIT membership of finances for November and December 2022 and for 2022 overall.

 During the Membership Committee report, Past Chair Scott Thompson presented Miles Farthing to be considered for membership which was approved by the group.
 Welcome to the OKGIT, Miles!

 After welcoming Miles, Douglas Price requested funds to start preparing for the 2023 International Recognition Day at the State Capitol.
 Following his request, Foreign Trade and Direct Investment Committee Chair Jim Collard shared that business and trade have increased since the pandemic, but that everyone should be cautious not to slide into protectionism.